llnl/RAJAPerf/docs/sphinx/dev_guide/structure.rst

           * The values in the ``KernelID`` enum must match the strings in the ``KernelNames`` array one-to-one and in the same order.

-Typically, adding a new Group or Feature is not needed when adding a Kernel.
+Typically, adding a new group or Feature is not needed when adding a kernel.
-One or both of these needs to be added only if the Kernel is not part of an existing Group of kernels, or exercises a RAJA Feature that is not used in an existing Kernel.
+One or both of these needs to be added only if the kernel is not part of an existing group of kernels, or exercises a RAJA Feature that is not used in an existing kernel.
 For completeness, we describe the addition of a new group and feature in case either is needed.

 .. _structure_addkernel_group-label: